Dynamic Local Average Treatment Effects in Time Series: Monte Carlo Simulations

 Throughout the simulation study, $F_{T}^{*}$ is implemented with $\pi_{L}=0.6,\,\epsilon=0.05$, $m_{+}=5$.
 For both $F_{T}^{*}$ and the full sample $F_{T}$ we use the Newey-West estimator with bandwidth equal to the popular rule $\left\lfloor T^{-1/3}\right\rfloor $ for $\widehat{J}(\cdot)$.\footnote{We also consider data-dependent bandwidths.
 The results are similar and not reported.} The significance level is 5\% and the number of simulations is 5,000.
 Figure \ref{Figure_1_Sect_4} plots the rejection rates of $F_{T}^{*}$ and the full sample $F_{T}$ for the calibrated DGP in \eqref{Eq.
-Calibrated DGP}. $F_{T}^{*}$ yields accurate rejection rates whereas $F_{T}$ is undersized, providing evidence for the reliability of our empirical results in Section \ref{Section: Empirical Evidence}. $F_{T}^{*}$ is more powerful than $F_{T}$ by about 10\% across all values of $\rho_{e}$. \begin{flushleft}
+Calibrated DGP} with $\pi_{0}=0.6$.
+Both $F_{T}$ and $F_{T}^{*}$ yield accurate rejection rates, providing evidence for the reliability of our empirical results in Section \ref{Section: Empirical Evidence}. $F_{T}^{*}$ is much more powerful than $F_{T}$ by about across all values of $\rho_{e}$. \begin{flushleft}

 \end{flushleft}